Android-Developers-PLB/Blood_Bank_App/README.md

 yash:-
 side menu navigation - done
 home button - done
-profile - m nahi bana raha tum log banao logout - done feedback - this week (work in progress) about us- this week (work in progress)
+profile - won't be able to do it, ask someone else logout - done feedback - this week (work in progress) about us- this week (work in progress)